Showing posts with label Heavenly Bamboo Plants UK. Show all posts

 They are undemanding and low maintenance.
 You can propagate heavenly bamboo plants from stem cutting, root cutting or seed.

-Nandina dimestic 'Fire Power' heavenly bamboo
+sacred bamboo Nandina dimestic 'Fire Power' heavenly bamboo

 Nandina heavenly bamboo features